alpererten/Concare_reproducibility/Regenerated_Project_Code/README_QuickStart.md

    python train.py --epochs 100 --batch_size 256 --lr 1e-3 --append_masks --amp --papers_metrics_mode
    ```
 4. Review logs in `results/`

+---

+## 🗂️ 11.
+Structural Experiment Logger

+- Every ablation or major training change should be captured as a YAML file under `experiment_logs/`.
+- Copy `experiment_logs/template.yaml`, fill in the identifier, what changed, belief, measured metrics, effect sizes vs. the parent run, and the final decision.
+- See `experiment_logs/README.md` plus the pre-filled AAAI 2020 entries (baseline + Ablations 2/3) for concrete examples.
+- Attach these files (or excerpts) to PRs so reviewers can quickly understand experiment intent and outcomes.
 5. Compare authors’ vs local metrics for parity validation

 ---